top of the page

 The application for special fund, submitted to the Regions, on the other hand, required prior agreement with the most representative trade unions at the national level for employers with more than five employees.

-With regard to companies with multiple locations (companies with facilities in at least five regions or autonomous provinces), the application followed a simplified procedure involving its submission to the Ministry of Labor and Social Policies.
+In the case of companies with multiple locations (companies with facilities in at least five regions or autonomous provinces), the application followed a simplified procedure involving its submission to the Ministry of Labor and Social Policies.

 Similarly, employers with production facilities—or, in any case, for their employees who are resident or domiciled—in the regions of Lombardy, Veneto, and Emilia-Romagna (the so-called “yellow zone”) are eligible for exceptional wage supplementation benefits for an additional period not exceeding four weeks, which may be authorized by the same granting order.